 The two most common types of HDPE packaging are bottles and film.
 Bottles are manufactured in a process called blow molding.
 They are commonly available in various sizes up to a five-gallon capacity.
 For specific applications in chemicals, HDPE bottles can meet the requirements of the U.S. Department of Transportation and the United Nations regulations for hazmat packaging.
 Films are manufactured in a process termed extrusion.
 Many retail bags are made from HDPE in a variety of thicknesses, typically between 2-10 mils.

-3) Applications for HDPE Packaging
+3) Applications and Uses For HDPE Packaging

 The previously noted properties of HDPE make it a cost-effective, widely used packaging solution for a wide range of products and applications.
 Some of these applications include the following: